layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 Use "mesheryctl [command] --help" for more information about a command.
 </pre>

-Once you do `mesheryctl start`

-Meshery will pull its adapters & latest docker images.
-Meshery will also detect your Kube configuration & will let you know if the Kubernetes is running.

-It will run it’s Client-UI on port 9081 and will let you select the providers before you can start managing your service meshes with this powerful little boy.
+Once you do `mesheryctl system start`, Meshery will pull its adapters and latest docker images.
+Meshery will also detect your Kubernetes configuration and will let you know if Kubernetes is running.
+Meshery will run it’s web-based user interface on localhost port <code>9081</code> and will let you select your choice of <a href="https://meshery.layer5.io/docs/extensibility#Providers">Provider</a> before you can start managing your service meshes with this powerful utility.

-**One of the most interesting sub-commands of `mesheryctl` is `perf`.**
+<table align="center" style="margin-top:2em; margin-bottom:2em;width:50%;border: 2px solid gray;"><tr><td style="text-align:center;">One of the most interesting sub-commands of <code>mesheryctl</code> is <strong><code>perf</code></strong>.</td></tr></table>

-Perf subcommand lets you benchmark your service mesh without using the Meshery UI from the command line interface itself.

-Once you type `mesheryctl perf`, it will present you with all the powerful flags you can control with CLI.
+The <code>perf</code> subcommand enables you to being managing the performance of your service mesh deployment and your workloads running atop of them.
+It lets you benchmark your service mesh without using the Meshery UI from the command line interface itself.
+Once you type `mesheryctl perf`, it will present you with all the powerful flags you can control with CLI, includig providing it with a `--file` flag that points to any of a number of performance test profiles that you may have saved.

 <pre>
-Performance Testing & Benchmarking using Meshery CLI.
+Performance Management and Benchmarking using Meshery CLI.

 Usage:
   mesheryctl perf --[flags]